fperez/fernandoperez.org/code/indefero_dreamhost.md

 ```

 Now, we can do a local pear install.
 It seems pear also needs some
-caching directories, and I don\'t know enough about it to be sure it\'s
+caching directories, and I don't know enough about it to be sure it's
-safe to have the caching directories below the root pear path, so I\'m
+safe to have the caching directories below the root pear path, so I'm
 keeping them separate.
 I made the following directories:

 ``` bash